Learn more about Lewis, the Inklings, Tolkien, Sayers, Novels, Films, Streaming Digital, One-Man Theatrical Play and much more!

 An independent non-profit educational organization that is separate from any denomination, the Presbyterian Heritage Center in Montreat has organized this symposium.

 Did you hear?
-Ron Vincent, Executive Director of the Presbyterian Heritage Center, sat down with All About Jack: A C.S.
+Ron Vinson, Executive Director of the Presbyterian Heritage Center, sat down with All About Jack: A C.S.
 Lewis Podcast to talk about this symposium.
 Check it out.

 Dr. Don King, Symposium Co-Chair – Professor of English and Faculty Fellow at Montreat College